Skip to content

 Back to blog

-Open Energy gives customers the power to create a more sustainable energy system.
+Open energy gives customers the power to create a more sustainable energy system.
 Enode’s accelerating the change.

 In June of 2023, the UK’s National Grid hit the headlines.
 In the midst of a sweltering heatwave, it turned on a coal-burning power plant to meet the surge in demand for aircon, breaking a 46 day streak in which coal had not been used to generate electricity.
 It came at significant cost to the taxpayer, and raised a lot of questions about why the grid couldn’t have used renewable energy sources instead.